 Thanks to publications like The WWE Encyclopedia of Sports Entertainment, younger fans have discovered Mad Maxine.
 They are intrigued about who the towering woman sporting a mohawk was that left wrestling so soon and afterward seemingly disappeared for three and a half decades.

 "I wrestled for a total of two years, so I was pleased that I had not been forgotten.
 Although Jeannine has reportedly had scathing remarks towards Moolah in the past, she says that there are no hard feeling towards The Fabulous One.
 “I don’t have any animosity towards Moolah or anybody.
 It was a part of my life, probably the most colorful part, so I don’t have any regrets.
 I don’t feel like, ‘Oh, I wish I’d stayed another five or ten years.’"
 Jeannine adds, "I do have a tremendous amount of admiration for the women that did stay there and wrestled for decades.
 It’s not easy work.
 You’re putting your well-being on the line every time you jump in the ring.
-You don’t know what’s going to happen; you have a general idea but, things can go awry very easily.
+You don’t know what will happen; you have a general idea, but things can go awry very easily.
 I will say that I’ve written this book, and I’ve trained and wrestled, but it’s the women that stuck with it for years that my hat is off to."

 As an "army brat," Jeannine was never in one place for too long and didn’t grow up watching wrestling.
 The decision to train at Camp Moolah had an underlying purpose, and it was never to make a career out of wrestling.

 "I got a journalism degree from the University of South Florida.
-Then I worked in a retirement community newspaper where I interviewed the people there, who were super accomplished and I thought, ‘I haven’t done anything!
+Then I worked in a retirement community newspaper where I interviewed the people there, who were super accomplished, and I thought, ‘I haven’t done anything!
 I need to go out there and figure something out.’
 One of my heroes was George Plimpton, who had played professional baseball, football, pro golf, and then he’d write about it, so that’s what I originally wanted to do.
 But when I went into it, I realized that I hadn’t thought it through, and I hadn’t been upfront because I couldn’t.
 I’m pretty sure that I would’ve been kicked out if I had been.
-Then, I became friends of the trainees, and I just couldn’t do it.
+Then, I became friends with the trainees, and I just couldn’t do it.

 Jeannine had also thought about joining the Renaissance Festival circuit and had a friend who had gone to Chad in Africa as a water engineer when Libya was invading them.
 She thought that would’ve been an exciting project, but her French wasn’t so strong, and she didn’t want to get killed.
 So wrestling seemed like the perfect gamble like playing the Online Casino NZ, because it was challenging, and it wasn’t in her realm of possibility that it could be deadly.

 Looking back, Jeannine realizes that most of the other trainees were committed to making wrestling work for them and didn’t see it just as a temporary job.
 "This was a career, something that they always wanted to do and felt really passionate about it, and there was nothing better than getting in a ring.
 To some degree, finding a job that paid as much as that would’ve been difficult for them.
 They were committed to this life and lifestyle."
-She continues, "It’s not just the risk of being injured in the ring, you’re traveling, mostly by car, I mean this is when there were still territories.
+She continues, "It’s not just the risk of being injured in the ring.
+You’re traveling, mostly by car, I mean this is when there were still territories.
 Road life, bad food, shitty cheap hotels, and you’re away from friends and family.
 So it was not an easy life."

 In the camp, there were no promises made.
 There was no guarantee to anybody that they would work in wrestling, especially if they crossed Moolah.
 "It wasn’t a done deal that if you trained with Moolah, you wind up working with the WWF.
 There was one girl in the camp who’d been there for a year.
 She was on Moolah’s bad side for some reason."